 6. A vacuum cleaner

-In my family, we always make a joke about that.
-That every time you move house it will cost you a vacuum cleaner.
+In my family, we always make a joke about vacuum cleaners.
+That every time you move house, it will cost you a vacuum cleaner.
 Why?
 You probably use it much more often.
 Also, the dust you will suck is not normal dust.
 But when it is not a vacuum cleaner, you probably need to replace another utility.

 7. Double costs

 In most cases, you need some time to move from one house to another.
 At this time you will pay double mortgage or rent, electricity, water etc. So reserve an amount of money on forehand.